We Want You! Volunteer Today!

-MN High School Cycling League is a volunteer based organization and can always use more help!
+The MN High School Cycling League is a volunteer-based organization and can always use more help!
 Review the volunteer descriptions listed below to see what interests you!

 We value all those who give of their time and energy to help our student-athletes succeed.
-If you would like to help support the MN High School Cycling League, we would be more than happy to accept your help!
+If you would like to support the MN High School Cycling League by volunteering, we would be more than happy to accept your help!

 Volunteer for the MN League

-Contact the MN League Volunteer Coordinator – Valerie Olheiser
+Contact the MN League Volunteer Coordinator – Alesia B. Smith

 RACE CREW VOLUNTEER POSITIONS